Bodmer/TFT_eSPI/README.md

 # News

-1. A callback function has been added, this allows anitaliased fonts to be rendered over colour gradients or images.
+1. A callback function has been added, this allows antialiased fonts to be rendered over colour gradients or images.
 Two new examples have been added to illustrate this new capability:

            "Smooth_font_reading_TFT"